eth-cscs/abcpy/doc/source/user_customization.rst

 .. literalinclude:: ../../abcpy/distances.py
     :language: python
-    :lines: 109-116
+    :lines: 15,27-33
     :dedent: 4

 Then, we need to define how the distance is calculated.
-First we compute the summary statistics from the datasets and then compute the distance between the summary statistics.
-Notice, while computing the summary statistics we save the first dataset and the corresponding summary statistics.
-This is since we always pass the observed dataset first to the distance function.
-The observed dataset does not change during an inference computation and thus it is efficient to compute it once and store it internally.
-(Notice, here the first input data is considered to be the observed data.
-Hence, to save computation time of summary statistics from observed data, we save the summary from the observed data ad reuse them.)
+We need first to compute the summary statistics from the datasets and after compute the distance between the summary statistics.
+Notice that we use the private method :py:meth:`Distance._calculate_summary_stat <abcpy.distances.Distance._calculate_summary_stat>` to compute the statistics from the dataset; internally, this saves the first dataset and the corresponding summary statistics while computing the summary statistics.
+In fact, we always pass the observed dataset first to the distance function during inference and ,as this does not change, it is efficient to compute it once and store it internally.
+At each call of the ``distance`` method, the first input is compared to the stored one and, only if they differ, the stored statistics is updated.

 .. literalinclude:: ../../abcpy/distances.py
     :language: python
-    :lines: 118-155
+    :lines: 152-176
     :dedent: 4

 Finally, we need to define the maximal distance that can be obtained from this distance measure.

 .. literalinclude:: ../../abcpy/distances.py
     :language: python
-    :lines: 157-158
+    :lines: 178-185
     :dedent: 4

 The newly defined distance class can be used in the same way as the already existing once.
 The complete example for this